jon7sky/TinyCLI/README.md

 ## Is there example code?

 Yes!
 An example can be run right on your computer.
 You need to have a C compiler installed, like GCC.
-There is a makefile in the top directory.
+The code is in `demo/restaurant`.
 Just CD to that directory in a shell and type `make` to build the program.
 The excutable is in the file `tcli.exe`.
 The program is a restaurant simulator.
 Type `help` for the list of valid commands.
 Entering `quit` gets you out of the program.